JasperHof/JasperHof.github.io/_docs/ukbrap/recommendations.md

 description: Recommendations for using LDAK-KVIK on the UK Biobank Research Analysis Platform
 ---

 These web pages include a tutorial for using **LDAK-KVIK** on the UK Biobank Research Analysis Platform (UKB-RAP).
 We include a guide for preparing your data, example commands for running LDAK-KVIK, and recommendations for efficient use of the UKB-RAP.
-The presented guide uses bash scripts that interact with the [Swiss-Army-Knife](https://dnanexus.gitbook.io/uk-biobank-rap/working-on-the-research-analysis-platform/accessing-data/accessing-bulk-data#analyzing-files-with-swiss-army-knife), which enables command-line executables on the RAP server.

 The recommendations listed on these pages also apply to other cloud-based computing facilities.
 Note that several of the recommendations listed here have also been described [elsewhere](https://github.com/dnanexus/UKB_RAP/tree/main/GWAS).

+The presented guide uses bash scripts that interact with the [Swiss-Army-Knife](https://dnanexus.gitbook.io/uk-biobank-rap/working-on-the-research-analysis-platform/accessing-data/accessing-bulk-data#analyzing-files-with-swiss-army-knife), which sends command-line executables to the RAP server.
+However, note that is is also possible to perform these commands directly on the [Cloud Workstation](https://documentation.dnanexus.com/developer/cloud-workstation).
+In this case, a local environment is set up in which you can download and analyse UKB data, and upload to your project after.

 ---------------
 # Recommendations

 There are several ways to optimize the use of **LDAK-KVIK** on the RAP, enabling more computionally efficient and cheaper GWAS analyses.

+### Swiss-Army-Knife

+When performing analyses using LDAK that have larger computational demands (e.g., processing imputed data, running a GWAS on the full UK Biobank data set), we recommend using the Swiss-Army-Knife.
+This provides an easy way to run any LDAK command on the background in a Linux Virtual Machine.

 ### Input genotype files